Search Articles

 If you don't have an employer or union group health insurance plan, or that plan is secondary to Medicare, it is extremely important to sign up for Medicare Part B during your initial enrollment period.
 Note that COBRA coverage does not count as a health insurance plan for Medicare purposes.
 Neither does retiree coverage or VA benefits.

-For a New York Times column about a man with private insurance who didn’t realize he needed to sign up for Part B, click here.
+For a story about a man with private insurance who didn’t realize he needed to sign up for Part B, read this New York Times column (subscription may be required).

-For more information about Medicare and turning 65, click here.
+For more information about the different parts of Medicare and turning 65, check out this article.

 Created date: 11/30/2018